 Afternoon tea has long been a quintessentially British tradition, but over recent years it's really swept across the nation, solidifying its place as one of the country’s favourite pastimes and we, for one, are completely on board.
 What's not to love about stuffing your face with savoury sarnies and cutesy sweet treats whilst consuming endless cups of tea?

-Bristol is bursting with places to go for afternoon tea so we've done the heavy lifting, scouring the area and rounding up our favourites into one handy list.
-From harbourside locations with a view, quirky vintage shops that serve tea on the side and venues offering unlimited fizz with your sweet treats, these are some of the best afternoon teas in Bristol.
+This eclectic city is bursting with places to go for afternoon tea, but we've done the heavy lifting for you, scouring the area and rounding up our favourites into one handy list.
+From harbourside spots with a view, to quirky vintage shops that serve tea on the side, and venues offering unlimited fizz with your sweet treats, these are some of the best afternoon teas in Bristol.

 No.4 Clifton Village